ruchisahota/gaia/v1/doc/documentation.md

 #### `data (string)`

-Certificate provides a certificate for the user
+Certificate provides a certificate for the user.

 | Characteristics | Value  |
 | -               | -:     |